 Suspension means the student will be removed as student from the College.
-The length of suspension shall be determined by the Dean of Academic Affairs of the College and can depend upon the number of violations committed, severity of the violation, or other aggravating circumstances.
+The length of suspension shall be determined by the Dean of Academic Affairs, the College President or the College President's designee and can depend upon the number of violations committed, severity of the violation, or other aggravating circumstances.
 Expulsion means the student will be removed permanently as a student from the College and his/her matriculation is terminated.
 The College reserves the right to deny readmission for cause to any student.